‘World’s Hottest Weather Girl’ Yanet Garcia Flaunts Famous Booty In Pink Thong Bikini

 The photo was captured by Howes, who is behind Garcia.
 The snap only shows Howes’ hand as he holds his girlfriend’s in front of the camera.
 Garcia is walking in front with her back to the viewer as she rocks a pink two-piece bathing suit that consists of what looks to be a triangle top with thin straps that tie up behind the model’s neck.
 She teamed her top with a pair of matching pink bottoms whose straps sit high on her sides, helping accentuate her hourglass figure by contrasting her curvy hips with her slender midsection.
 In addition, the thong bottoms leave Garcia’s famous derriere fully visible in the shot, thanks to her pose and skimpy bikini.

 Garcia completed her look with a white-and-blue cap, which she is wearing backwards.
 Her brunette tresses are styled down as its strands peek out from under the hat, cascading down her back.
-She and Howes wear matching red tape around their wrists, as seen in the photo.
+She and Howes wear matching red bands around their wrists, as seen in the photo.
 Howes snapped this romantic shot right at sunset, as the sun can be seen low on the horizon in the background.

 As of the time of this writing, the post — which Garcia shared with her impressive 11.2 million-plus Instagram followers — had racked up more than 160,000 likes in under an hour of being posted.
 The same time frame also brought in upwards of 770 comments to the photo, which will likely continue to pour in as the day progresses.
 Users of the social media app who are fans of the popular weather girl took to the comments section to praise her beauty and share their admiration for her in a host of languages, particularly English and her native Spanish.